-In the last few years, industry has been undergoing a deep transformation.
+In recent years, industry has undergone a deep transformation.
 Indeed, with the massive arrival of new technologies, industry standards are being shaken up.
-Environmental pressures and global warming are largely the cause.
+Environmental pressures and global warming are largely the causes.

-It is thus necessary to adapt production processes and innovate by finding new processes that are just as efficient but reduce the environment cost.
-Today we will take a closer look at two of these new technologies: friction stir welding and rheocasting.
+As a consequence, it is necessary to adapt production processes and innovate by finding new processes that are just as efficient but reduce environmental costs.
+Today. we will take a closer look at two of these new technologies: friction stir welding and rheocasting.

 What these two technologies have in common is that they work the metal in a specific state.
 Indeed, unlike conventional casting, rheocasting uses the metal in a pasty state.
 Similarly, unlike conventional soldering processes, FSW does not reach the melting point of the material and therefore welds the metal in its pasty state.